vitar/clrf/src/en/practice/p11-personal-functions.md

 ## Conclusion

-Developing personal functions reduces the load on shared ones.
+Developing personal functions reduces the load on shared functions.
 When each person feels whole and steady, the relationship becomes more harmonious.